 - Michigan Achievement Scholarship: Students who graduated high school in 2023 or later with an Estimated Family Contribution (EFC) from the FAFSA of $25,000 or less are eligible.
 Students can be awarded up to $4,000 per year through this program.

 Eligibility for state awards is re-evaluated yearly based on the FAFSA.
+Full details on each program can be found on the State of Michigan website.

 Scholarships are available from a variety of different private organizations.
 Community foundations and businesses in your local community are a great resource for scholarships.
 Current high school students should also consult with their guidance counselor for scholarship opportunities.
 The following are websites that provide free scholarship searches: